How do Into Film Clubs work?

 Short (1-4 activities)

 This four-lesson series uses short clips from the documentary One Mile Away, in which two warring gangs in inner city Birmingham attempt to bring peace to their neighbourhoods.
-The lessons provide fertile ground for students to have rich and fascinating spoken interactions, guiding them through the core principles of effective speaking and listening including working towards a written speech judged for persuasive techniques and/or mediation techniques.
+The lessons provide fertile ground for students to have rich and fascinating spoken interactions, guiding them through the core principles of effective oracy including working towards a written speech judged for persuasive techniques and/or mediation techniques.

 Lesson One - What is a Gang?